isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Programmes and Activities.md

 <p align="justify">Plan and participate in biodiversity watches and webinars with fellow residents and nature groups.
 You can also learn how to manage human-wildlife encounters and assist in wildlife management efforts with residents.</p>
 	<h5>Community in Bloom</h5>
 <p align="justify">Grow a variety of edibles and flowering plants in your community garden, or an allotment garden in a park near you.
 Click <a href="https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement">here</a> to learn more about this programme.
+	</p><h5>Friends of the Parks</h5>
+<p align="justify">Work with Friends of the Parks to participate in designing and implementing programmes in park spaces and nature areas.
+Click <a href="https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement">here</a> to learn more about this programme.
 	</p>
 	<br>
 	<p></p></section>